 Another econometric issue relates to the potential cross-country heterogeneity in the relationship between FDI and inequality.
 Latin American economies differ in terms of economic development, attractiveness to FDI and openness to trade to name just a few dimensions.
 Thus, we face a dilemma regarding the optimal estimation strategy.
 On the one hand, efficiency gains from the pooling of observations over the cross-sectional units can be achieved when the individual slope coefficients are the same.
 On the other hand, pooled within-dimension estimators produce inconsistent and potentially misleading point estimates of the sample mean of the heterogeneous cointegrating vectors when the true slope coefficients are heterogeneous (see, e.g., Pesaran and Smith 1995).
-Although a comparative study by Baltagi and Griffin (1997) concludes that the efficiency gains from pooling more than offset the biases due to individual country heterogeneity, we try to solve this dilemma by using both homogeneous (within-dimension-based) and heterogeneous (between-dimension-based) estimators.
-We also run country-specific regressions to examine the impact of FDI on inequality for each country individually.
+Although a comparative study by Baltagi and Griffin (1997) concludes that the efficiency gains from pooling more than offset the biases due to individual country heterogeneity, we try to solve this dilemma by using both homogeneous (within-dimensionbased) and heterogeneous (between-dimension-based) estimators.15